-The sweetener is made from the juice of the agave plant, which is also the source of tequila—fermented and distilled for tequila; filtered and heated for the nectar.
-(Just as with tequila, make sure that the nectar is made from 100 percent blue agave.
-Try ones made by Wholesome Sweeteners and Partida Tequila.)
-It’s no surprise the two ingredients work together so well, and we don’t just mean in Margaritas.
-Vincenzo Marianella, head barman of Copa d’Oro in Santa Monica, California, mixes agave nectar with tequila, lemon juice and Chambord to create his popular Rhode Island Red.
+Agave nectar is made from the juice of the agave plant, which is also the source of tequila—fermented and distilled for tequila; filtered and heated for the nectar.
+Again, you’ll want to make sure that the nectar is made from 100% agave (Wholesome Sweeteners is a good brand to try).
+Given their shared DNA, agave nectar and agave spirits work well together, and we don’t just mean in Margaritas.
+For example, Los Angeles bartender Vincenzo Marianella mixes agave nectar with tequila, lemon juice and Chambord to create his popular Rhode Island Red.
 You can also apply basic bar syrup skills in order to achieve the texture that best suits your drinks.

-But agave nectar is actually quite versatile and is a good (lower calorie) substitute for simple syrup or triple sec in an array of cocktails, like the Sidecar, Cosmopolitan and Mojito.
-To make it more mixable, Brian Van Flandern, former bartender at Per Se and Tequila Don Julio Global Brand Ambassador, advises adding an equal amount of warm water to the nectar.
+The versatility of agave nectar and is an excellent substitute for simple syrup or triple sec in an array of cocktails, like the Sidecar, Cosmopolitan and Mojito.
+To make it more mixable, spirits historian Brian Van Flandern advises adding an equal amount of warm water to the nectar.
 Since agave has a slight caramel flavor, it also works nicely with brown spirits and pairs well with apple and baking spices, not to mention most citrus—take the Tommy's Margarita, for example, which is a widely-accepted variation on the classic defined by its use of agave nectar in place of triple sec or other orange liqueurs.